KimH4nKyul/bvchain-minimal/README.md

 ## How to use

-In addition to learn how to build a chain thanks to `minid`, you can as well directly run `minid`.
+In addition to learn how to build a chain thanks to `bvchain`, you can as well directly run `bvchain`.

 ### Prerequisites